NeuroDataDesign/fngs-f16s17/website_cloud.md

 # Setup of Batch

-For the website demo, we assume that the user has set up their AWS account properly.
+We assume that the user has set up their AWS account properly.
 Begin by navigating to the [AWS website](https://aws.amazon.com/), and creating a user as below:

 ![image](https://cloud.githubusercontent.com/assets/8883547/26090633/4335a568-39d4-11e7-909e-e591bcde33aa.png)